 myGaru has the Solution for These Problems and Even More

 The problems stated above can be very simply summarised to two key issues: i.
 Users lack any control over what kind of data they allow advertisers to get access to, and ii.
 Advertisers shut users out of the digital advertisement space and rely solely on hard-coded algorithms, making the whole internet experience less human-centric.
 To tackle these issues, myGaru’s architecture is built such that it places the user within the center of all advertisement processes so that he/she has direct control over ads that concern them.
 With this,

-1. Users are allowed to control the information the flows to advertisers.
+1. Users are allowed to control the information that flows to advertisers.

 We at myGaru take our promise of an ultra-secured and transparent ecosystem very seriously.
 Therefore, we do not let any application gather your data.
-We achieve this by anonymizing any data extracted from your devices to trace information back to you is not possible.
-This means that advertisers deal with information just through myGaru’s interface without directly gathering any user info.
+We achieve this by anonymizing any data extracted from your devices to make tracing information back to you impossible.
+This means that advertisers only deal with information through myGaru’s interface without directly gathering any user info.

 2. It is ensured that users get truly personalised ads.

-3. Users get the option to block ads categories they don’t want to see.
+3. Users get the option to block ad categories they don’t want to see.

-If, for example, you don’t want to be seeing deals on pets related offers, we make sure that you don’t have to see them.
+If, for example, you don’t want to see deals on pets related offers, we make sure that you don’t have to see them.

 With its uniquely constructed architecture, myGaru places the power of managing the ads you interact with right in your hands.